Nguyen-HanhNong/Chatroom-Application/README.md

 ## Potential Improvements and Advancements
 - Enable proper account management: account sign-up and sign-out functionality
 - Allow all users to be able to see past open chat-rooms
-- Change the CSS to display all the messages on one side and display all the on-line users in the chatroom and their usernames on another side
+- Change the CSS to display all the messages on one side and display all the online users in the chatroom and their usernames on another side